-Our administrators, teachers, and community are involved in the process of gathering data that encourages continuous improvement.
+Our administrators, teachers, and local community members are involved in the process of gathering data that encourages continuous improvement.
 Community and parent volunteers are an ever-present source of support.
-The School Improvement Council (SIC) and Parent Teacher Association (PTA) Board are both comprised of community members, parents, teachers, and administrators and provide forums through which many decisions are made that will potentially impact the school.
+The School Improvement Council (SIC) and Parent Teacher Association (PTA) are both composed of community members, parents, teachers, and administrators.
+The forums serve as a means to help make decisions that will potentially impact the school.
 Meeting dates are published and open to the public.
-The SIC assists with developing the school improvement plan, the school report card narrative, report to the parents, and with identifying strengths and strategies for effective school improvement.
+The SIC assists with developing the school improvement plan, the school report card narrative, report to the parents, and identifying strengths and strategies for effective school improvement.
 School Report Card surveys are administered to students, teachers, and parents to evaluate all aspects of the school program.
 Results are also used to monitor communication efforts, program effectiveness, and community input.